 Sweet & Spicy Orange Glazed Ribs

-Happy birthday, America!
-What better way to celebrate such a great occasion than with some true American food?
-Ribs!
-Whether you’re hosting a July 4th (holiday weekend) cookout or tailgating at this weekend’s Coke Zero Sugar 400 at Daytona International Speedway, this must-try recipe is sure to impress your friends and guests.
+Ribs are truly a great American food.
+So whether you’re kicking off grilling season, tailgating at the big game, or blowing everyone’s minds at a 4th of July bash, this must-try recipe is sure to impress your friends and guests.
 And it’s easily made by cooks of all skill levels and grilling experience—your smoker is going to do almost all of the work for you.

 3 cups no-pulp orange juice

 6 ounces tomato paste

 4 tablespoons apple cider vinegar